wekan/wekanstudio/README.md

   - Modern browsers: Chromium, Firefox, Safari
   - Upcoming browsers: Ladybird
 - If browser has Javascript support, Javascript code can use https://unpoly.com for additional effects.
+- No cookies.
+No localstorage.
+Sessions stored to serverside database, based on browser properties.
+More info at https://github.com/wekan/wekanstudio/blob/main/docs/roadmap.md#sessions

 ## General purpose web framework